Skip to main content

 Responsive Image

-• Civil Society Advocacy: Support and funding for local advocacy organizations to build political and public demand for stronger CRVS and ID systems.
+• Building Political Will: Support and capacity strengthening for local advocacy organizations to build political prioritization and public demand for stronger CRVSID systems based on decades of GHAI’s advocacy expertise.

-GHAI is an implementing partner of the Bloomberg Data for Health (D4H) Initiative, which works to strengthen and standardize birth and death registration systems so that everyone, everywhere, is counted.
+GHAI is an implementing partner of the Bloomberg Data for Health (D4H) Initiative, which works to strengthen and standardize data on births and deaths registration systems so that everyone, everywhere, is counted and governments can save and improve lives.

 Where We Work